Top 11 Alternative Careers for Biotechnology & Life Science Graduates | Hot Jobs Outside the Lab & Academia

 7. Market Research & Consulting

-This is an excellent career choice, especially for the PhD graduates because of their specialization and research experience.
+This is an excellent career choice, especially for PhD graduates because of their specialization and research experience.
 Several management consulting firms hire PhD graduates to head positions that are specific to certain types of clients (i.e. life science and biotechnology).
 They are especially interested in doctorate students because they have developed a unique set of analytical skills necessary to become an effective consultant.
 As a consultant, you will be assessing big picture problems, finding ways to meaningfully break them down using both quantitative and qualitative methods, and suggesting the best methods that will address the problems.

 8. Intellectual Property & Patent Law

 In this field, you could work as a patent examiner or patent lawyer (patent attorney).
 Patent examiners are usually employed by the Government to review patent applications and decide whether to grant them or not.
-As a patent examiner, you will be searching literature and patent databases to determine if the application is innovative and meets the requirements for a new patent.
+As a patent examiner, you will be searching for literature and patent databases to determine if the application is innovative and meets the requirements for a new patent.

 Patent lawyers are usually recruited by intellectual property firms or pharmaceutical/biotech companies.
 As a patent lawyer, you will operate at the other end of the patent application process.
 You will be working for clients who wish to file and maintain or need guidance with the aspects of intellectual property and patent laws.
 This is a very well paid career path, but also demands long working hours, and involves both scientific and law (country and/or region-specific) expertise.